sajeebce/lms/COURSE_MANAGEMENT_FEATURE_SPEC.md

 - **Author & instructor**
   - Field: **Author name** (display text on course cards).
   - Field: **Instructor** (linked teacher/user selector backed by the `Teacher` model from Academic Setup).
+- **Academic integration (optional)**
+  - Fields: **Class**, **Stream**, **Subject** – all optional dropdowns backed by Academic Setup / Question Bank (`Class`, `Stream`, `Subject` models) using the global `SearchableDropdown` pattern.
+  - Behaviour: linking a course to Class/Stream/Subject does **not** auto-enroll or auto-invoice any students.
+These fields are used for academic tagging, filters, and “recommended for your class” sections only.
+  - Example display: course cards can show small chips like `Class 8 · Science · Mathematics` so admins, teachers, and students instantly see which academic track the course targets.
 - **Pricing & payment**
   - Field: **Payment type** – `One-time`, `Subscription`, or `Free`.
     - When **Subscription** is selected, extra fields appear: